 I am traveling in quest of the ultimate English experience as I am leaving England in three months.
 Having heard of Bibury for a long time, I finally have got some time to plan a perfect trip to this village.
 I am going to share with you my master plan on how to get to Bibury from Oxford using public transportation and make the most out of your journey.

 Good timekeeping is crucial because buses run very infrequently.
-My top tip is asking locals if you are in doubt about anything.
+My top tip is to ask locals if you are in doubt about anything.

 9:00 – Oxford, St. Giles – Bus number: 853 (Direction: Cheltenham/Gloucester)

 I and my friend bought The Cotswolds Discoverer Pass (Adult 1 day – 10 pounds) which could be used unlimitedly on some buses in the Cotswolds.
-We would have to change to another bus in Northleach.
+At 9am, we left Oxford on the 853 bus.
+Then we would have to change to another bus in Northleach.

 10:00 – Northleach, Market Place – Bus number: 855 (Direction: Cirencester)

-The 853 now stopped on one side of a public toilet.
+The 853 now stopped on one side of a public toilet in Northleach.
 We had to hurry to the other side to catch the 855 bus.
-It was a matter of one minute before the 855 bus left so we were quite lucky that we caught the bus.
+It was a matter of one minute before the 855 left so we were quite lucky that we caught the bus.

 10:20 – Bibury, The Square